CONTEMPLATION IN ACTION — Remembering Frater Charles Brandt

 A reflection by Bruce Witzel

-How can we respond to the call of the earth’s groaning, the call of the people’s groaning?
-In this unprecedented moment of history doing nothing can no longer be an option.
+How can we respond to the call of the Earth’s cry, the people’s groaning?
+In this unprecedented moment of history — a worldwide pandemic coupled with increasing forest fires, floods, superstorms and mass migration of the Climate Emergency —doing nothing can no longer be an option.
 Charles Brandt has left us many hints.
-His gifts and example of contemplation amidst action may well be an essential guide for each of us to echo.
+His gifts and example of contemplation amidst action may well be an essential guide for us in echoing and raising our own voices.

-It’s been two months now since he died — just 3 months ago I last saw him alive.
-Fr.
-Charles was in good spirits as we sat on the porch of the hermitage overlooking his beloved Oyster River.
+It’s been two months now since Fr.
+Charles Brandt died — just 3 months ago, I last saw him alive.
+He was in good spirits as we sat on the porch of the hermitage overlooking his beloved Oyster River.
 “There is hardly a portion of her banks from the estuary to the snows that I have not travelled by foot” he wrote in 1972.
 “Her music, her rhythm is a background to my life and work.”
 I was just a teenager then.

 My father, Mac Witzel, befriended Charles upon his arrival to Vancouver Island in 1964.
 Or maybe it was the other way around.
 Charles had become a member of the newly formed Hermits of St. John the Baptist who lived alongside the Tsolum River.
 Not long afterwards the river was terribly poisoned by a copper mine that operated for 3 years up on Mount Washington.
 Little did Fr.
 Charles know the part he would play in its 40 year clean up!